 A common question we are asked is if a company can manage and update training internally.
 Theoretically, a company can manage and update training internally.
 However, it takes a lot of time and effort.
 A company would need to have a full internal team dedicated to updating the training.
 The team would need to work in sprints that run a whole quarter to get the training updated.
 The training team might need access and funds to contract a subject-matter expert to confirm the training information is accurate.
 Then the training team would need to deliver the training to the whole company, all while getting ready to update the training again.
 The workforce, time, subject-matter experts, and other unknown costs can add up, and make more work to develop training internally.

 Maverick Solutions has built training specifically for Oracle Cloud software in mind.
-ENGAGE by Maverick, Maverick Solution’s Training as a Service offering, is updated quarterly.
-It is fully customizable, comprehensive, and available 34/7/365.
+ENGAGE Learn, Maverick Solution’s Training as a Service offering, is updated quarterly.
+It is fully customizable, comprehensive, and available 24/7/365.
 We work with your team to build learning paths, customize training documentation to match your company’s unique business processes, and customize training to look and function like your instance of Oracle Cloud.

 - Decrease in IT support tickets.